aniela2906/G/README.md

 ### folders:

 - assymetry
-    - single code for assymetry test, as well as the code that you can run the assymetry test over a whole dataset.
+    - single code for assymetry test, with precise description of every step.
     - comparison_assymetry.csv ran over group_G dataset, code results compared with human opinion.
     - additional folder with resized_masks and cropped_and_rotated_masks that helped us